odedstein/sgi-introduction-course/009_curvature/009_curvature.md

 locally minimize their area.
 If you modify the surface a little bit, you will always increase the area of the surface, hence locally minimal.
+Zero mean curvature does not tell us that the surface is flat: if κ<sub>1</sub> = -κ<sub>2</sub>, the mean curvature is zero even if the individual principal curvatures are not.

 Again, since mean curvature is only really well-defined for smooth surfaces, we have to compute some approximation for discrete surfaces such as triangle